lowRISC/opentitan/sw/_index.md

 # Device Software

-This software runs on the primary core within the OpenTitian platform chip itself.
+This software runs on the primary core within the OpenTitan platform chip itself.
 You can find all the device software in the `sw/device` directory of the repository.

 The device software is split into two parts: